Lord Morrow MLA (Chairman)

 3. Matters arising

-During the question and answer session officials agreed to provide the Committee with further information on a range of matters.
+During the question and answer session officials agreed to provide the Committee with further information on a range of issues.

 The evidence session was recorded by Hansard.